 The fifth meeting was held in London on 19 to 20 June 2014.
 Read the agenda:

-A meeting post-publication of the taskforce report will be held in Rome on 28 to 29 October 2014.
+A meeting post-publication of the taskforce report was held in Rome on 28 to 29 October 2014.
+Read the agenda:

 Members of the taskforce

 The members of the taskforce serving during its first year of operation are: